NVIDIA/cuda-quantum/docs/sphinx/install.rst

   When a local MPI installation is detected at build time, CUDA Quantum will build an MPI plugin targeting this implementation when build from source.
   Similarly, the :ref:`CUDA Quantum Docker image <install-docker-image>` is shipped with a builtin MPI plugin based on its optimized OpenMPI installation inside the image.
-  No action is required to use this builtin plugin.
+  No action is required to use this built-in plugin.

   .. note::

     Manually-activated MPI plugin takes precedence over builtin plugin.
     For instance, the user may choose to reinstall a different MPI library inside the Docker container and activate a new CUDA Quantum MPI plugin.
-The newly-activated plugin will always be used even though a builtin one was shipped with the Docker image.
+The newly-activated plugin will always be used even though a built-in one was shipped with the Docker image.

 .. tab:: Manual Activation

-  **Use case**: data centers with custom MPI installation, CUDA Quantum binary distributions without MPI support (including Python wheels).
+  **Use case**:

+  (1) Using the CUDA Quantum Docker image on systems that have a different MPI implementation.
+  For instance, supercomputing centers often have a vendor-optimized MPI library pre-installed on their system, which need to be swapped with the MPI library in the Docker image at runtime.
+  With manual activation, a custom CUDA Quantum MPI plugin can be built against the system MPI library, guaranteeing runtime compatibility when MPI injection into the container occurs.

+  (2) Post-deployment MPI activation for CUDA Quantum binaries that do not have MPI support.
+  Depending on the distribution channel, CUDA Quantum binaries may not come with any pre-built MPI plugin.
+For example, CUDA Quantum Python wheels from PyPI and :ref:`pre-built binaries <install-prebuilt-binaries>` do not have a built-in MPI plugin.
+CUDA Quantum MPI capabilities can be activated post-installation against the MPI library available on the local system.

   **Instructions:**